Cottam power stations: Boilers

-The boiler feed water passes through the economiser before entering the drum and is then circulated around the combustion chamber water wall tubes by any three of the four boiler water circulating pumps.
-Steam from the drum is passed to the H.P. turbine through a horizontal primary superheater bank, pendant superheater platens, and pendant final superheater bank.
-The superheater platens which are situated directly above the combustion chamber differ from other heaters in that the heat is imparted to the steam by radiation as well as convection.
-The other heaters are later in the gas duct and rely mainly on convection for heat transfer.
-Steam temperature control is achieved by two stages of attemperation, one of which is between the primary super heater and the superheater platens and the other, which controls the final steam temperature, is immediately before the final superheater inlet.
-Exhaust steam from the H.P. turbine is returned to the boiler for reheating at a constant pressure before being returned to the I.P. turbine.
-This achieved by a horizontal primary and a pendant final reheater situated in the gas duct.
-Steam temperature control is achieved by non-contact type attemperators.
+The boiler feed water passed through the economiser before entering the drum and was then circulated around the combustion chamber water wall tubes by any three of the four boiler water circulating pumps.
+Steam from the drum was passed to the H.P. turbine through a horizontal primary superheater bank, pendant superheater platens, and pendant final superheater bank.
+The superheater platens – which were situated directly above the combustion chamber – differ from other heaters in that the heat would be imparted to the steam by radiation as well as convection.
+The other heaters were later in the gas duct and relied mainly on convection for heat transfer.
+Steam temperature control was achieved by two stages of attemperation, one of which is between the primary super heater and the superheater platens and the other, which controlled the final steam temperature, was immediately before the final superheater inlet.
+Exhaust steam from the H.P. turbine would be returned to the boiler for reheating at a constant pressure before being returned to the I.P. turbine.
+This was achieved by a horizontal primary and a pendant final reheater situated in the gas duct.
+Steam temperature control was achieved by non-contact type attemperators.

-The boiler is kept clean by 42 gun type soot blowers in the combustion chamber and 42 long retractable blowers which clean the pendant and convection surfaces, all operating under automatic control from the control room.
+The boiler was kept clean by 42 gun type soot blowers in the combustion chamber and 42 long retractable blowers which cleaned the pendant and convection surfaces, all operating under automatic control from the control room.

-The hot gasses from the combustion chamber are drawn through the super heater and re-heater banks, air heater and precipitators by induced draught fans which expel the gasses through the F.G.D. to the chimney.
-The fans maintain a slight vacuum within the combustion chamber in order to prevent combustion gasses leaking into the boiler house.
-The precipitators which are entirely of steel construction collect the dust by electrostatic means and there are no mechanical collectors.
+The hot gasses from the combustion chamber were drawn through both the super heater and re-heater banks, and the air heater and precipitators by induced draught fans which expelled the gasses through the F.G.D. to the chimney.
+The fans would maintain a slight vacuum within the combustion chamber in order to prevent combustion gasses leaking into the boiler house.
+The precipitators which were entirely of steel construction collected the dust by electrostatic means, meaning there were no mechanical collectors.